 Mr. Weldon said for every action there is an opposite and equal reaction.
-He asked if we don't pay and then the conversation doesn't happen for months if the police would stop providing the officers.
+He asked if we don't pay for the security and then the conversation doesn't happen for months if the police would stop providing the officers.